FarronF/limerick-council-meetings/meetings/2020/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th November 2020.md

 challenge, which, it is hoped, will be addressed by the government commitment to

-carbon budgets in the forthcoming Climate Action and Low Carbon Development--- 7
+carbon budgets in the forthcoming Climate Action and Low Carbon Development
+---
+7

 (Amendment) Bill 2020.